Great flood and procreation: Thunder god's revenge

-Human Ancestor Marries a Heavenly Maiden
+Human ancestor marries heavenly maiden

-The theme is spread among Nakhi and Yi people.
-There were some brothers who worked at their field but their work was undone in the next morning; this happened for several days.
+The theme is spread among the Nakhi and Yi people.
+There were some brothers who worked at their field, but their work was undone the next morning; this happened for several days.
 The brothers found out that every night their field was being spoiled by a boar.
-They planned to kill the boar except one; and for his benevolent, the boar which was actually a god told him that there would be a devastating great flood on its way.
+They all planned to kill the boar except one, and for his benevolence, the boar which was actually a god told him that there would be a great and devastating flood on its way.
 The youth climbed into a leather-covered drum or wooden box, which was carried into the heaven by the ever-rising water level.
 In heaven, he met a heavenly maiden and fell in love with her.
-He must pass a series of tests before they are able to be married, while their offspring became the ancestors of the Tibetan, Nakhis, and Bais.
+He had to pass a series of tests before they were able to be married, while their offspring became the ancestors of the Tibetan, Nakhis, and Bais.

-The last version is a mixture from different myths.
+The last version is a mixture of different myths.
 There were two brothers and one sister who hoed the field, which was vandalized by a god.
-The god later told them for the coming great flood, he told the younger brother and sister to aboard on a giant gourd, while to the older ill-tempered brother into a stone boat.
+The god later told them of the coming great flood; he told the younger brother and sister to go aboard a giant gourd, while the older ill-tempered brother was told to go into a stone boat.
 The brother and sister inside the giant gourd were saved.
-He married his older sister, and they had a boy who eventually married a heavenly maiden.
+The brother married his older sister, and they had a boy who eventually married a heavenly maiden.